 Every select committee may report to the House its opinion and observations upon any matters referred to it for consideration, together with the evidence taken before it, and also to make a special report of any matters which it may think fit to bring to the notice of the House1.
 As soon as the hearing of evidence, if any, is concluded, the committee meets to consider the report.
-It is open to any of its members to prepare a draft report, and every such draft report is brought up by its author and read the first time.
-A motion
+It is open to any of its members to prepare a draft report, and every such draft report is brought up by its author and read the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.